centau/ecr/docs/api/Group.md

 for id: Entity, ...: T... in Group<T...> do
 ```

-The entity id followed by the group components are returned.
+The entity followed by the component values are returned.

 Components can be added, changed and removed during iteration.
-Newly added
-components and their entities will not be returned until the next iteration.
+Components added during iteration are not returned for that iteration.

 ::: warning
 During iteration, adding or removing components from entities not currently